chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-custom-target-attributes.md

 1. Add an attribute definition for the `officeCode` attribute.

-	a.
-Under directories, find the directory with the name salesforce.com, and in the object's array, find the one named **User**.
+	- Under directories, find the directory with the name salesforce.com, and in the object's array, find the one named **User**.

-	b.
-Add the new attribute to the list, specifying the name and type, as shown in the following example.
+	- Add the new attribute to the list, specifying the name and type, as shown in the following example.

 2. Add an attribute mapping between `officeCode` and `extensionAttribute10`.

-	a.
-Under **synchronizationRules**, find the rule that specifies Azure AD as the source directory, and Salesforce.com as the target directory (`"sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com"`).
+	- Under **synchronizationRules**, find the rule that specifies Azure AD as the source directory, and Salesforce.com as the target directory (`"sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com"`).

-	b.
-In the **objectMappings** of the rule, find the mapping between users (`"sourceObjectName": "User",   "targetObjectName": "User"`).
+	- In the **objectMappings** of the rule, find the mapping between users (`"sourceObjectName": "User",   "targetObjectName": "User"`).

-	c.
-In the **attributeMappings** array of the **objectMapping**, add a new entry, as shown in the following example.
+	- In the **attributeMappings** array of the **objectMapping**, add a new entry, as shown in the following example.

 ```json
 {